'Please pass our baby to a parent you trust' - Former Reds investor's message to current owners

 And after the club confirmed the 'ongoing discussions' yesterday, former investor Paul John Hayward, known on twitter as @ctfchongkong, had a message for current owner Ziya Eren.

-Hayward, who invested in the club between 2010 and 2016, tweeted: "Okay so it’s happening This is the weirst [sic] feeling ever.
+Hayward, who invested in the club between 2010 and 2016, tweeted: "Okay so it’s happening This is the weirdest feeling ever.

 "I'm more nervous now than when I passed the crown to Ziya because I'm in the dark too.
 Choosing a new custodian must be selfless.
 Gents, Please pass our baby to a parent you trust.
 In you we trust."